Henry Marley Burton

-Captain Henry Marley Burton (1821–1880) was a British architect, who was trained by Decimus Burton and trained Edward John May FRIBA.
+Captain Henry Marley Burton (1821–1880) was a British architect, who was trained by his uncle Decimus Burton and trained Edward John May FRIBA.

 Family

-He was the eldest, and illegitimate, son of the gunpowder-manufacturer William Ford Burton (1784 – 1856): who was the eldest son of the pre-eminent London property developer James Burton.
+He was the eldest, and illegitimate, son of the gunpowder-manufacturer William Ford Burton (1784–1856): who was the eldest son of the eminent property developer James Burton.
 Henry Marley Burton had one brother who was William Warwick Burton (d.
-21 October 1861), who resided at Lincoln's Inn Fields where he was articled as a solicitor to his uncle Septimus Burton (1794 – 1842).
-William Warwick Burton had three children: William Edgar Burton, Edmund Burton, and Jessy Burton: each of whom were left property by the will of their uncle Decimus Burton who did not ever marry nor have issue.
+1861), who resided at Lincoln's Inn Fields and was articled as a solicitor to his uncle Septimus Burton (1794 – 1842).

-Henry Marley Burton was baptized as Henry Marley on 12 December 1821: when he was claimed to be the son of William Marley by Sally Marley, who were neighbours of the Burtons.
+Henry Marley Burton was baptised as Henry Marley on 12 December 1821: when he was claimed to be the son of William Marley by Sally Marley, who were neighbours of the Burtons.

 Architect

 Henry Marley Burton was trained in the office of his uncle Decimus Burton, whose practice he inherited when Decimus retired, in 1869, after they had trained the architect Edward John May FRIBA.
 In 1866, Henry Marley was commissioned by John George Dodson, 1st Baron Monk Bretton to design a mansion at Coneyborough, after Decimus had designed Bineham in Chailey for Dodson's brother-in-law John George Blencowe.
 He supervised the construction of additions to the Oriental Club, which were designed by Decimus Burton in 1853, when it eventually commenced in 1871.